Trump fundraiser puts billionaire host on defensive

 Unlike other presidents, Trump has refused to divest himself from his business holdings, and he is not legally required to do so.
 His campaign did not respond to repeated request for comment on Thursday.

-Daniel I. Weiner, a former Federal Election Commission attorney, said concern about the influence big donors may wield over a president is not unique to Trump.
+Daniel I. Weiner, a former attorney for the Federal Election Commission, said concern about the influence big donors may wield over a president is not unique to Trump.

 "It's not that this is some completely new universe that we're living in.
 It's that longstanding problems with our political system are now on steroids," said Weiner, who is now senior counsel at New York University's Brennan Center for Justice.
 "It becomes very hard to know where a president's personal and political interests end and his service to the public interest begins."